‘Really lucky’: Florida woman says snorkel mask saved her from serious injury in gator attack

 LAKE COUNTY, Fla.
 (WFLA) — A Florida woman said she considers herself “really lucky” after a 9-foot alligator left her with only scratches after it bit her on the head over the weekend.

-Marissa Carr, 20, was snorkeling at a park swimming hole when the attack happened.
-She told Fox 35 Orlando that the gator “came out of nowhere.”
+Marissa Carr, 20, was snorkeling at a park swimming hole when the gator “came out of nowhere,” she told Fox 35 Orlando.

 On Tuesday, the Florida Fish and Wildlife Conservation Commission told WFLA it received reports about a woman who was bitten by an alligator at Alexander Springs, a popular spot for divers located about 60 miles north of Orlando.

-When the FWC arrived at the scene on Sunday, Carr was taken to a local hospital for treatment.
-A contracted nuisance alligator trapper also responded to the scene and removed the 9-foot-long male alligator from the park.
+When the FWC arrived at the scene Sunday, Carr was being taken to a local hospital for treatment.
+A contracted nuisance alligator trapper also responded and removed the male alligator from the park.

 Carr, who was at the park snorkeling with her friend, said she believes her full-face snorkel mask probably saved her life.
-The 20-year-old said due to the mask going over her head, she believes the alligator couldn’t get a good grip on her.
+She said the mask went over her head, and she believes the alligator couldn’t get a good grip on her.

 According to the U.S. Forest Service, Carr’s encounter was the second alligator-related incident at Alexander Springs in less than a week.